 When it comes to cyberattacks, airports risk facing millions ($3.86M, on average) in remediation, system downtime, and compliance fines in an already crippled industry.
 Airports can also face reputation damage and lose the trust of staff, travellers, and other stakeholders.
 Cyberattacks can also compromise traveller safety as physical infrastructure relies more on computer systems to operate smoothly.

 Overlooking context related to non-digital security threats has the added risk of enabling international crime and putting public safety at risk.

 These outcomes point to the importance of making online data accessible when and where it matters most.
 As any security analyst knows, Googling is not a viable solution.
 Paid open-source intelligence software are required to give airport security easy and efficient access to risk data on these hard-to-search sources.

 These tools enable users to run refined searches across a range of unindexed web spaces and receive alerts when critical information surfaces in real-time.
 Security teams can gather previously inaccessible context about airport-targeted risks, integrate this information into their workflows, and develop high-quality intelligence to drive effective security decisions.
 Procurement managers should prioritize tool usability, especially as risk data becomes relevant to both technical and non-technical teams.

 For cybersecurity threats, this could mean identifying a data breach or system outage faster than other sources can provide.
 For other airport security risks, it could mean escalating an alert or security response more confidently.
 At the end of the day, airport security teams can respond faster to risks—and they can access more context about specific threats or emerging tactics more generally.

 In the post-COVID era, airport security systems must facilitate informed decisions to protect physical and digital assets—and most importantly, human life.
-Intelligence software is now a vital part of this toolkit as airports around the world realize the gravity of a lacking security posture—whether it’s on the ground or in cyberspace.
+OSINT software is now a vital part of this toolkit as airports around the world realize the gravity of a lacking security posture—whether it’s on the ground or in cyberspace.